yioneko/indentlines-decorator/README.md

 Special thanks to the mentioned plugins above.

-**Extra notice**:
+**Notice**:

 - This is a POC implementation and not well tested.
 Issues are generally expected.
 - I won't maintain this actively in the near future.
 To use it, just copy the single source file to dotfiles.
-And feel free to publish new plugin (or create pr to other existing plugins) based on the idea or implementation here.
+And feel free to use idea or implementation here.

 **Usage**: